CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-fax.md

 ## Example

-With the fax condition you can make a selectie of people who have received more than 10 messages in the last two months, so they don't get too many emails from you.
+With the fax condition you can make a selection of people who have received more than 10 messages in the last two months, so they don't get too many emails from you.
 This way you prevent your receivers from marking your email as spam.
 The following condition is validated if this is the case.